ydluo/qdyn/docs/index.md

 When submitting a new issue, please include all information needed to reproduce your problem: input files, operating system, compiler, QDYN version (git hash).

+**Note** to MATLAB users: support for MATLAB was discontinued since version `2.4.0`.
+Prior versions that include (partial) MATLAB support can be accessed from the [release page](https://github.com/ydluo/qdyn/releases).

 ## Acknowledgements